Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

 ## Running the Environment

 The Animal-AI Environment can be run in one of two modes: `Play` and `Train`.
 In `Play` mode, the environment is run with a human player controlling the agent.
-In `Train` mode, the environment is run with an AI agent controlling the agent (see [Training Agents](#training-agents) for more details).
+In `Train` mode, the environment is run with an AI agent (see [Training Agents](#training-agents)).

 ### Play Mode